ordina-jworks/ordina-jworks.github.io/_posts/2021-03-15-Getting-started-with-the-pi-pico.md

 Again this code does the same as the C++ code mentioned above.
 It is also more readable, but differs slightly from the MicroPython flavour of Python.
-The [CircuitPython documentation](https://circuitpython.readthedocs.io/en/6.1.x/README.html) has examples and information on what is available and what is not.
+The [CircuitPython documentation](https://circuitpython.readthedocs.io/en/6.1.x/README.html){:target="_blank" rel="noopener noreferrer"} has examples and information on what is available and what is not.
 Please be reminded that CircuitPython support for the Pi Pico is still very new and some APIs may contain bugs, not work at all or even not be available yet.

 Another thing to note is that the CircuitPython implementation has some additional pros and cons: